Home

 These genetic disorders may eventually result to diseases in your body.

 In short, acquired mutations are, more often than not, caused by the harmful things you expose yourself to during your lifetime.
+They lead to sporadic cancers.

 However, such kind of DNA mutation can also occur if a mistake is made as your DNA copies itself during cell division.